Breckenridge History & Museums: Washington Mine, Colorado

 Location/Directions

 Heading south on Main St., take a left on Boreas Pass Rd.
 After one mile, turn right on Illinois Gulch Rd.
-The parking lot and mine will be about a quarter mile ahead.
+The parking lot and mine will be about a quarter mile ahead on the left.
+The estimated drive time from downtown is 15 minutes.

 465 Illinois Gulch Rd.